reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 ### Fix
-always separate the session related parameters from domain logic parameters. we can us IoC function hierarchy to achieve this.
+always separate the session related parameters from domain logic parameters. we can use IoC function hierarchy to achieve this.
 Also avoid using the generic term `user_id` alone, we have to include at least the origin or purpose when dealing with generic parameter names.

 ```js
 // revised backend/models/employee.js